-Over the course of the year, the Academy revises its budget as it attempts to deal with unexpected changes in revenues and expenditures.
+Over the course of the year, the Academy revises its budget as it attempts to deal with unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
 The final amendment to the budget was actually adopted just before year end.
-A schedule showing the Academy's original and final budget amounts compared with amounts actually paid and received is provided in required supplemental information of these financial statements.
+A schedule showing the Academy's original and final budget amounts compared with amounts actually paid and received is provided in the required supplemental information of these financial statements.

-There were significant revisions made to the 2008-2009 General Fund original budget.
-Budgeted revenues were decreased \$22,906 due to an unexpected change in certain categorical revenue from the State and an unanticipated decrease in foundation allowance payments due to actual student enrollment less than original estimates.
+There were significant revisions made to the 2009-2010 General Fund original budget.
+Budgeted revenue was increased \$3,340 due to an unexpected change in certain categorical revenue from the State and an unanticipated decrease in foundation allowance payments due to actual student enrollment less than original estimates plus the addition of being awarded a federal implementation grant halfway through the school year.
+The variance between the final amended budget and the actual results was due to the deferral of the federal grant received in the current fiscal year to be spent in the next fiscal year.